falcosecurity/falco/README.md

 ### Installing Falco

+You can find the latest release downloads on the official [release archive](https://bintray.com/falcosecurity)

-A comprehensive [installation guide](https://falco.org/docs/installation/) for Falco is available in the documentation website.
+Furthermore the comprehensive [installation guide](https://falco.org/docs/installation/) for Falco is available in the documentation website.

 #### How do you compare Falco with other security tools?